openhive-network/tx-inspector/README.md

   </tr>
   <tr>
     <td>Missing signature</td>
-    <td>Missing signature signifies that there is no signature for the required authorities for the transaction, likely indicating that the transaction is invalid.
+    <td>Missing signature informs that there is no matching signature to the required authorities, likely indicating that the transaction is invalid.
 It also can happen when the authority of creator account has been changed and public key decoded from signature does not match any account anymore.</td>
   </tr>
   <tr>
     <td rowspan="5">Authority</td>